Menu

 And that is because there are certain exemptions to taxes that are available to entity types that are LLCs, not S corps or sole proprietors.
 Okay?

-So if you’ve elected to be taxes an S-corporation or maybe you’re a C corporation, then these don’t apply to you.
+So if you’ve elected to be taxes as an S-corporation or maybe you’re a C corporation, then these don’t apply to you.
 These exemptions for taxes don’t apply to you.

 What are those exemptions for taxes?
 Well, I will show you directly on the IRS website.